laurayuzheng/HelloQUEST/README.md

 * git clone https://github.com/laurayuzhengUMD/HelloQUEST.git

 Check on your Desktop to see that the files have been added.

+## To run the script, type in Terminal:
+* cd
+* cd Desktop
+* cd HelloFresh
+* python eventIDGenerator.py

 ## If updates are made and you would like to see them locally, type in Terminal:
 * cd